The ODE Method for Asymptotic Statistics in Stochastic Approximation and Reinforcement Learning: Main Results

+In applications to RL, this Lipschitz condition can be obtained by design.
+In particular, in the stability analysis of Q-learning found in~\cite{mey24}, exploration is designed so that $P_{r\theta} = P_\theta$ for $\|\theta\|\ge M$ and all $r\ge 1$, where $M\gg1$ is a design choice.
+Local Lipschitz continuity of $\{ P_\theta\}$ in $L_\infty^H$ then implies the global bound~\eqref{e:LipPtheta}.

-Most of our results will depend on assumptions~(A1)-(A3) below.
-Assumption (A1) is standard in the SA literature, and (A3) is the starting point for analysis based on the ODE@$\infty$.
-The special assumptions on $\bfPhi$ in (A2) are less common; especially the introduction of (DV3). \begin{romannum}
+Our main results depend on Assumptions~(A1)--(A3) below.
+Assumption~(A1) is standard in the SA literature, and~(A3) is the starting point for analysis based on the ODE@$\infty$.
+The special assumptions on $\bfPhi$ in~(A2) are less common; especially the introduction of~(DV3).

-\item[{\textbf{(A1)}}] The non-negative gain sequence $\{\alpha_n\}$ satisfies:
+{\bf (A1)} The non-negative gain sequence $\{\alpha_n\}$ satisfies:

 Moreover, with $\diffalpha_n \eqdef \alpha_{n+1}^{-1} - \alpha_n^{-1}$, $\diffalpha = \lim_{n \to \infty} \diffalpha_n$ exists and is finite.